awsdocs/aws-go-developer-guide/doc_source/configuring-sdk.rst

 Creating the Credentials File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you do not have a shared credentials file (:file:`.aws/credentials`), you
+If you don't have a shared credentials file (:file:`.aws/credentials`), you
 can use any text editor to create one in your home directory.
 Add the
 following content to your credentials file, replacing
 :code:`<YOUR_ACCESS_KEY_ID>` and :code:`<YOUR_SECRET_ACCESS_KEY>` with your
-credentials:
+credentials.

 .. code-block:: ini